 Most people travel through, rather than to Kota Bharu, (also known as KB) on their way to the Perhentian Islands.
 It’s also a popular place to organise Thai visas (more on this later).
 However, It’s also a destination in its own right and the state capital of Kelantan.

 It’s known to be one of the more conservative states, with a majority Muslim population – that shouldn’t deter you.

-It’s a small walkable city with lots of museums, an iconic central market and a food culture which takes influence from both Thai and Malay styles.
+It’s a small walkable city with lots of museums, an iconic central market and a food culture that takes influence from both Thai and Malay styles.

-There’s lot of Museums in KB including an Islamic Museum, WW2 Museum, State Museum, Handicraft Museum & Kelantan Cultural Museum.
+There are a lot of museums in KB including an Islamic Museum, WW2 Museum, State Museum, Handicraft Museum & Kelantan Cultural Museum.
 All charge a nominal fee of a few Ringgits to visit.

 Where to eat!

 There’s a day and a night market, plenty of Chinese kopitiams for Chinese-Malay meals, Indian and Mamak options and all the usual fast food chains!